mc51/Clipster-Desktop/README.md

 `Get all Clips` will fetch all shared Clips from the server and display them to you.
 `Share Clip` will share your current clipboard.
 Then, it's available for all your devices.
 `Edit Credentials` allows you to register a new account or change your login credentials.
+`Autostart Clipster` will add it to auto start.
 `Quit` will terminate the app.

 ## Roadmap